-The Fraserburgh factory employed 500 people in 1947.
-The Hadfield factory employed about 550 people in 1948.
+In the post-war period the Fraserburgh factory employed 500 people and the Hadfield site employed about 550 people.

-Maconochie Brothers was converted into a public company in 1948 with an authorised capital of £600,000.
+Maconochie Brothers was converted into a public company with an authorised capital of £600,000 in 1948.

 Rowntree Mackintosh was acquired by Nestle of Switzerland in 1987.
-Nestle already owned Crosse & Blackwell, a similar business to Maconochie Brothers.
+Nestle already owned Crosse & Blackwell, best known for Branston Pickle.

-Nestle already produced the highly successful Branston Pickle, and Pan Yan Pickle production was discontinued in 2000.
+After years of falling sales, largely due to the success of Branston Pickle, Pan Yan production was discontinued in 2000.

 Nestle sold its British ambient foods business, including Sun Pat and Gale’s honey, to Premier Foods in 2002.

-Although an ingredients list still exists, the only known recipe for Pan Yan pickle was destroyed by fire in 2004.
+The only known recipe for Pan Yan pickle was destroyed in a factory fire in 2004.